brendan-robert-1/branch-github-api/README.md

 _Linux/Mac_ - `./gradlew bootRun`

+*You may need to change permissions to be able to run `gradlew` this can be done with: `chmod +x gradlew`

 You can then access this application from the following host and default port `localhost:8080` An example call from postman could look like: